-The Navy Photo Archives operates as a separate section within the Navy Archives.
+The Navy Photo Archives operates as a separate section within the Navy Department Library.
 They maintain information on their collections in the Photo Collections section of the NHHC website.
-Visit their page for more information: Navy Archives Photo Collections.
+Visit their page for more information: Navy Department Library Photo Collections.

 How to Conduct Research at the Navy Archives

 The Navy Archives has a number of requirements in place for those who wish to conduct research at the Navy Archives.
 Please visit our How to Conduct Research at the Navy Archives page for more information.

 Navy Archives Policies

 The Navy Archives has a number of policies in place regarding reference, donations, and collection access.
 Please visit our Policies page for more information.